XanderCodesThings/gastric_cancer_ml/README.md

-# Personal Contributions
+# Repository Overview
-*Note: This project was completed as part of university research during an AI course.
-The original repository was maintained privately for academic purposes.
-This repository contains only my individual implementation and documentation.*
+*Note: This project originated as part of a university AI course.
+The original project was developed collaboratively in a private repository.
+This repository contains only my independently written code, experiments, documentation, and analysis.*

 Research Area: Predictive Analytics for Healthcare